View JSONata

 Edit Details

-1. Select a JSONata expression card from the list.
+1. Select a JSONata expression band from the list.

 2. Select Details from the expression settings page.